 Malted barley is the primary ingredient in stouts, and it is responsible for the beer's dark color.
 The barley undergoes a malting process where it is soaked in water, allowed to germinate, and then dried in a kiln.
 This process activates enzymes in the barley, which convert its starches into fermentable sugars during brewing.
 The degree of roasting the barley determines the darkness of the stout.
 Darker roasted malts give stouts their deep, coffee-like hues.

 Water is a crucial component in brewing any beer, including stouts.
 It makes up the majority of the beer's composition and affects its flavor, mouthfeel, and overall character.
 Different water sources can impart unique mineral profiles, which can influence the taste of the final product.
-For example, water with high mineral content can enhance the bitterness of hops, while soft water can result in a more rounded and -forward profile.
+For example, water with high mineral content can enhance the bitterness of hops, while soft water can result in a more rounded and malt-forward profile.

 Hops are flowers that contribute bitterness, aroma, and flavor to stouts.
 Traditionally, stouts have a lower hop presence compared to other beer styles like IPAs.
 The bitterness from hops helps balance the sweetness of the malted barley, creating a well-rounded taste.
 Additionally, hops can provide floral, earthy, or citrusy aromas, adding complexity to the beer's aroma profile.

-Yeast is responsible for fermentation, the process by which the sugars in the malted barley are converted into and carbon dioxide.
-There are two main types of yeast used in brewing: yeast and yeast.
+Yeast is responsible for fermentation, the process by which the sugars in the malted barley are converted into alcohol and carbon dioxide.
+There are two main types of yeast used in brewing: ale yeast and lager yeast.
 Stouts are typically brewed with ale yeast, which ferments at warmer temperatures.
 This yeast strain contributes to the fruity and estery flavors commonly found in stouts.

 Now that we've explored the main ingredients, let's discuss the brewing process itself.
 The first step is mashing, where the malted barley is mixed with hot water to extract the sugars.
 This mixture, known as the mash, is then allowed to sit for a period of time to facilitate enzymatic activity and sugar conversion.
 Afterward, the liquid portion of the mash, called wort, is separated from the spent grains.